X 4005 railcar Mistral.

 As for walking in multi-unit, I see no alternative but to use a new decoder, questionning the whole current electronics, as well as the sound.
 That’s too much for me!

-In fact, I manage to get by, taking advantage of the fact that this DMU has no rubber tyres: I control its acceleration, and then immediately after that of the other railcar, an ABJ, using the wheel slip of the first.
+In fact, I manage to get by, taking advantage of the fact that this railcar has no rubber tyres: I set its acceleration, and then immediately after that of the other railcar, an ABJ, using the wheel slip of the first.
 Who said “juggling”?
 Did not that happen in reality?
 Yes, of course, there were two drivers…

 Drawbar for Picasso Mistral